ocefpaf/conventions-for-observing-asset-identifiers/_docs/ioos-assets-wiki-init-v0-1.md

 The following sections explain in details the use of all variable fields.
 Ideally these fields will be populated with values from community governed controlled vocabularies.
 While this is not mandated by this specification, some candidate vocabularies are suggested in the following sections.
 <br>

-### **Asset Type**{: style="color: crimson"}
+### **Asset Type**

 The _**asset_type**_ field indicates the type of asset to which this identifier applies.
 The following values for _**asset_type**_ are recognized by IOOS:

 **station**
 :   A fixed installation or nominally-constant position where measurements are performed.
 Examples include: a water-level gauge mounted on a pier; a moored buoy that moves within a known watch radius of the nominal mooring location; an OceanSITES deep-water monitoring location; a site at which water quality samples are taken.

 :   A _**component**_ field may be added to the URN to identify a specific sensor located at the station.
 If _**component**_ field is omitted, the URN identifies station itself.

 **network**
 :   A network of stations defined above.

 **sensor**
 :   A device associated with the station that measures one or more observed quantities at or adjacent to the station location.
 Examples include: a water-level sensor; a temperature sensor; an anemometer; a current meter.
 A sensor identifier URN includes the _**authority**_ and _**label**_ fields of the station, and a _**component**_ field to distinguish it from other sensors at the same station.
 Note that _**label**_ for sensor is different from _**label**_ for station.